-- 14.1 A permanent suspension is when a student is no longer allowed to attend the College (unless the student is reinstated).
-The decision to exclude a student permanently may be taken: - in response to a serious breach or persistent breaches of the College's Behaviour for Learning, including Anti-Bullying Policy or - where allowing a student to remain in College would seriously harm the education or welfare of the student or others such as staff or students in the school. - 14.2 We have a zero tolerance approach to the possession of an offensive weapon or any item that has been deliberately made to cause harm.
+- 14.1 A permanent suspension is when a student is no longer allowed to attend the School (unless the student is reinstated).
+The decision to exclude a student permanently may be taken: - in response to a serious breach or persistent breaches of the School's Behaviour for Learning, including Anti-Bullying Policy - where allowing a student to remain in School would seriously harm the education or welfare of the student or others such as staff or students in the school. - 14.2 We have a zero tolerance approach to the possession of an offensive weapon or any item that has been deliberately made to cause harm.
 Any student who is known to have a weapon will be permanently excluded.
-Prohibited item. - 14.3 Any incident involving an offensive weapon will be reported to the police. - 14.4 We have a zero tolerance approach to the unauthorised use or possession of illegal, legal controlled drugs or synthetic drugs by students.
-A permanent suspension will be the result of any student who, following investigation, is known to have used, been in possession of or distributed or sold drugs to other students whilst on the College site or during a College activity (in accordance with section 7). - 14.5 Any drugs related incidents will be reported to the police.
+These are prohibited items. - 14.3 Any incident involving an offensive weapon will be reported to the police. - 14.4 We have a zero tolerance approach to the unauthorised use or possession of illegal, legal controlled drugs or synthetic drugs by students.
+A permanent suspension will be the result of any student who, following investigation, is known to have used, been in possession of or distributed or sold drugs to other students whilst on the School site or during a School activity (in accordance with section 7).

-14.6 When a student is permanently excluded, suitable learning activities will be set and marked for the student for the first five days after the permanent suspension took place.
-The local authority must arrange suitable full-time education for the student to begin from the sixth school day after the first day the permanent suspension took place.
+- 14.5 Any drugs related incidents will be reported to the police. - 14.6 When a student is permanently excluded, suitable learning activities will be set and marked for the student for the first five days after the permanent suspension took place.
+The local authority must arrange suitable full-time education for the student to begin from the sixth school day after the first day the permanent suspension took place. - 14.7 A penalty notice may be issued where parents allow their child to be present in a public place during school hours without reasonable justification during the first 5 days of a permanent exclusion.